 Hemorrhoids typically aren’t life threatening, but they can be rather uncomfortable.
 They’re also very common, affecting about half of all adults before they reach age 50.
 This is, in part, due to the fact that many people spend long hours sitting both on the job and at home.
 Hemorrhoids are one of the most common complaints heard by Proctologists, also known as Colon and Rectal Surgeons.

 In most cases, the pain, itching, bleeding and irritation will clear up in a few weeks, even without treatment.
 In most cases, a ruptured hemorrhoid dramatically reduces the pain.
 Knowing the causes of inflamed hemorrhoids, however, can help you reduce your risk of developing them, stop the pain when they do occur and prevent a recurrence.
 Lifestyle changes, including finding ways to avoid prolonged sitting, are often required to avoid repeat episodes of the condition.

 Are Hemorrhoids Preventable?

-Hemorrhoids become enlarged due to pooling blood trapped in the veins around the anus.
-This is sometimes caused by pressure from staining at bowel movements, or struggling to lift heavy objects during a move or at work.
+Hemorrhoids, which become enlarged from blood trapped in the veins around the anus, can be aggravated by pressure during bowel movements or when lifting heavy objects during a move, or at work with hemorrhoids.
 Prolonged sitting also pushes the veins downward, causing irritation.
 At the same time, standing much of the day may have a similar effect, because gravity also pushes the hemorrhoids downward.